 In the first stage of construction (1305-1340), a quadrangle of walls was built on a rectangular plan with dimensions of 39×42 meters and four wings surrounding the courtyard.
 It was also planned to build the main tower in the north-west corner, but due to the change in construction plans it was never completed and work was stopped after the basement and the ground floor were erected (this is indicated by unused toothing for the upper floors of tower and the lack of a break in the porch (wall-walk), which ran in the crown of the defensive wall).
 On the north side, a dansker was built, protruding into the curtain of the wall and accessible by a timber porch.

 In the third stage of works, at the end of the fourteenth century, a round south-west tower was built with an underground prison cell and a cylindrical tower in the north-west corner.
 They were adapted to fire fighting and had radial arrowslits.
-The south-western tower, preserved until today, was not originally much higher and probably had only one more floor.
+The south-western tower, preserved until today, was not originally much higher and probably had only one more floor (currently 15 meters high, originally it could have been about 18 meters or slightly more).
+It was placed on a four-sided pedestal probably started but not finished the second main tower.
 On the upper floor it was accessible from the level of the convent house by a timber bridge.
+Radial spacing loop holes were located on its individual floors, placed from the inside in segmentally vaulted niches.
+This arrangement allowed flank fire.
+The northern tower was probably similar, although it could have a slightly smaller diameter.

 In the fourth stage of construction, at the beginning of the fifteenth century, buildings were built on the zwinger area, on both sides of the entrance to the upper castle.
 One of them was occupied by the commander’s apartments.
 Perhaps during this period also a small building of unknown destiny was erected, pressed into the corner between the south, cylindrical tower and the wall closing the moat.
 After the war damages of 1422 new ceilings and vaults were made and the former arcaded dansker was transformed into a quadrilateral building in the form of a small tower.